reactjs/rfcs/text/0000-reparenting.md

 1. Ensure that react instance state (`state` and `this.*`) is not destroyed when reparenting.
 2. Avoid the high cost of re-render when React could just move a component from one parent to another.
-3. Where posible, retain the state of the underlying element external to React: like video buffers, state contained in custom-element instances, 3rd party library annotations (e.g. jQuery's `data` storage), and other native state.
+3. Where possible, retain the state of the underlying element external to React: like video buffers, state contained in custom-element instances, 3rd party library annotations (e.g. jQuery's `data` storage), and other native state.

 1 and 2 have a high enough value that it's ok for 3 to not function completely, where incomplete means:

 - The platform is non-dom and may not actually have a dom-like concept of moving a view from one parent to another.
-- Some of the state in the native element is lost when we use appenChild like focus, scroll, playing state (see [Limitations](#Limitations)).
+- Some of the state in the native element is lost when we use appendChild like focus, scroll, playing state (see [Limitations](#Limitations)).

 More motivation can be found in past discussions on reparenting: